mdillondc/fzf/README.md

 ### Navigate and Open Files

 ```
+# Navigation commands
-# Fuzzy find and navigate to directories or open files
+# Fuzzy find and navigate to directories or open files (uses global cache)
 f
+# Fuzzy find and navigate to files/directories recursively from current directory
+fr

+# Editor commands
 # Find and open files specifically with Zed
 fz
 # Find and open files specifically with Neovim
 fv
 ```

-When you use `f`, selecting a directory will automatically change to it, while selecting a file will open it in your systems default application.
+When you use `f` or `fr`, selecting a directory will automatically change to it, while selecting a file will open it in your system's default application.
+The difference is that `f` searches through your cached paths (potentially your entire home directory), while `fr` only searches recursively from your current directory.

 ### Process Management